Tuki260/DSD-Project/README.md

 7. [mball](https://github.com/Tuki260/DSD-Project/blob/06af8537e8eea8a547f3728049de778f9989fe7e/CarGame/car_n_obstacles.vhd#L336-L469)
 * This process is responsible for the movement of the balls.
 * Initialized variables for std_logic_vectors: temp, temp2 and integers: rnd_int, rnd_int2.
-* Randomizer stufff
+* Randomizer stufff *NEEDS EDITING*
 * Also modified from the original code, all operations that changed the speed of ball_x_motion were deleted so there is no horizontal movement, only vertical movement.
-* The general logic of this code, for both ball movements, is that when the game is started, the ball starts to move.
+* The general ball movement logic is that when the game is started, the ball starts to move.
-* If the ball meets the bottom wall, the ball will speed up.
+* If the ball meets the bottom wall with no collision, it will speed up by 6 when it respawns at the top.
 When we did this originally, the ball hitting the bottom would register multiple times.
-To remedy this, we used the variable hit_check as a flag to make sure the ball will only be registered to hit once and only increase in speed once.
+To remedy this, we used the variable hit_check as a flag to make sure the ball will only be registered to hit once and only increase the speed once.
+* If the ball hit the car, the car's speed would go down by 2.
+* This logic for the first ball was replicated for the second ball using ball2 variables with hit_cnt_2 and hit_check2.
+* Temp stuff *NEEDS EDITING*

 ### leddec16.vhd